When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 So of course we go down and

-And the young lady was like,
+young lady was like, yeah, I

-yeah, I moved.
+moved.

 I moved from Chicago.